Yurvaj/DYING_GUESS/README.md

 1) THE PROJECT IS COMPLETED AND NEW FEATURES MAY BE ADDED TIME TO TIME.

--- COLLABORATORS --
+-- COLLABORATION --

-1) Collaborated project being worked on by @Zohair & @UV - (Codes)

-2) Open to more suggestions.
+1) Open to collaboration and more suggestions.

 -- THANK YOU --